rhymeswithmogul/Office365DnsChecker/man/en-US/Test-ExchangeOnlineAutodiscoverRecord.md

 ## INPUTS

 ### System.String[]
 One or more domain names to check.
 This cmdlet accepts pipeline input as well.

 ## OUTPUTS

+### Bool
+True if all DNS records are correct, false otherwise.
+If you pass multiple domain names to this cmdlet, the result will consider all domains;  that is, if contoso.com is correct but fabrikam.com is not, the result will be false.

 ## NOTES
 If you have a hybrid Exchange setup, your Autodiscover DNS records may not be pointing directly to Exchange Online.
 Use your best judgement when reviewing the opinions of this cmdlet.